uc-cdis/cloud-automation/doc/kube-setup-tiller.md

 # TL;DR

-devops only - deploy the k8s tiller backend to support helm
+devops only - Removes the k8s tiller backend for helm2 and migrates releases from helm2 to helm3